mushaqibkabot/MALVIN-XD/README.md

 - ❗ MALVIN-XD is **not affiliated with WhatsApp Inc.**
 - 🚫 Misuse may lead to account bans.
 Use responsibly.
-- 🛑 Cloning, redistributing, or modifying **without proper credit** is strictly prohibited.
+- 🛑 **Cloning, redistributing, or modifying** is strictly prohibited.

 <p align="center">
   <img src="https://i.imgur.com/LyHic3i.gif" alt="divider"/>